Tailor Global Search to Your Experience Builder Site

 - For Name, enter Capricorn Cafe.

-- If you’re asked for a URL, enter capricorncafe or another URL that’s not used for an existing community in your org.
+- If you’re asked for a URL, enter capricorncafe or another URL that’s not used for an existing site in your org.

 - Click Create.